alejoceballos/dumb-keyboard/README.md

     .
 };
 ```
-When I run the linter again (`npx eslint src/components/Keyboard/Key.test.js`) all errors had vanished.
+When I run the linter again (`npx eslint src/components/Keyboard/Key.test.js`), almost all errors had vanished.

-Still, a message like the one below may show up in your terminal, it did to me.
+Still, a message similar to the one below may show up in the terminal, it showed up to me.
 ```
 Warning: React version not specified in eslint-plugin-react settings.
 See https://github.com/yannickcr/eslint-plugin-react#configuration .
 ```
-To fix it, add the settings attribute to the config as explained in
+To fix it, I've added the settings attribute to the config as explained in
 [eslint-plugin-react configuration](https://github.com/yannickcr/eslint-plugin-react#configuration "eslint-plugin-react configuration")
 page.
 ```javascript 1.8